 A DUI can truly happen to anyone.
 A defendant may have left a party to pick up more ice, failed to signal a turn, and found themselves in handcuffs.
 It is not uncommon for a drunk driving incident to serve as an individual’s sole experience of arrest.
 Arrest and transport to jail, along with the booking process, can leave someone confused and frightened, uncertain of how to proceed.
 Luckily, all a DUI defendant needs to do is call 321-638-2245.
-At Tom Culbreth Bail Bonds, we’re the local source for DUI bail in Cocoa and Palm Bay, FL.
+At Tom Culbreth Bail Bonds, we’re the local source for DUI bail in Cocoa and All of Brevard County, FL.

 The frequency of DUI arrests does not mitigate their seriousness, nor the consequences that can occur.
 While most defendants might find themselves in handcuffs after a simple traffic stop, others may cause deadly accidents.
 A DUI can be charged as either a misdemeanor or felony, depending on the circumstances and the number of prior convictions.

 In Florida, the minimum blood alcohol content for a DUI charge is .08 percent.
 The punishment for DUIs increases with each consecutive arrest, and someone convicted of a DUI can never have the charge expunged from their public record.
 A first or second DUI almost always counts as a misdemeanor.
 However, if the driver injured someone or damaged property, any DUI can count as a felony.
 Typical punishments for DUIs appear below.
 A BAC of 0.15 or higher will increase both the fines and term of imprisonment.

 First DUI: For a first DUI, you can expect 50 hours of community service, a year of probation, no more than six months in jail, 12 hours of DUI school, and at least 180 days of license revocation.
 If your BAC exceeded .15, you can count on additional fines.